 Slowly draw a box in the air or on the table in front of you with a finger.
 Breathe in slowly as you trace an imaginary line up the left side of the box, hold your breath as you draw across the top, breathe out as you draw down the right side of the box, and hold as you draw along the bottom, back to where you started.
 Repeat this process as many times as needed.

-It is important to do this slowly.
-It’s okay if you start out drawing the box quickly, but don’t stay in that place because rapid breathing will exacerbate the panic.
+It is important to do this slowly because rapid breathing will exacerbate the panic.
 You may notice a feeling of tightness in your chest or increased heart rate as you breathe in.
 This is completely normal and how the human body works.
 Simply remind yourself of this fact if your attention is shifted to this.

 Anxiety and panic can create a free-floating feeling.
 You may feel light headed, dizzy and a bit disconnected from your surroundings.
 In order to interrupt this experience, focus on the concrete materials interacting with your body.